marcosPlaza/CV-UB/README.md

   5) Descriptors extraction for object detection, based on template matching, ORB, and HOG.
   6) Image search using textures.
   7) Haar-like features applied for face detection.
+  8) Finally I decided to include a project about Autonomous driving.